-A component is a functional unit, that is, a constituent part, of an accessory.
-Examples of components include:
+A component is a functional unit or a constituent part of an accessory.
+Components inter-connect and function as a part of a greater system.
+Examples include:

-- Data transport interface, such as a Lightning connector, USB connector, or Bluetooth radio. - Power source, such as a battery. - Human Interface Device (HID) Control Surface (page 18), such as a play/pause button.
+- Integrated circuits, micro-processors, flash memory, microphones, and speakers. - Data transport interface, such as a Lightning connector, USB connector, or Bluetooth radio. - Power sources, such as a battery or power supply. - Human Interface Device (HID) Control Surface (page 20), such as a play/pause button.

-A component may also refer to a collection, such as the keyboard portion of a keyboard/trackpad accessory.
+A component may also refer to a group or collection, such as the keyboard portion of a keyboard/trackpad accessory.